-Model train sets are supposed to be relatively small affairs, fitting an entire railway line on a table top.
-For Bruce Zaccagnino,, however, the small scale hobby became life-sized.
-Started in his basement 40 years ago, the train sets grew into larger and larger complexes, until Bruce was forced to renovate and build a second basement.
-Bruce is now on his fifth basement excavation.
+Model train sets are supposed to be relatively small affairs, allowing an entire railway line to fit on a table top.
+For Bruce Zaccagnino, however, this small-scale hobby became super-sized.
+Started in his basement 40 years ago, his train sets grew into larger and larger displays, until Bruce was forced to build a second basement.
+Eventually, he would excavate five of them.

-This basement project however was merely practice for something larger yet.
-Originally twice a year, Bruce would open up the basement to the public and give the proceeds to charity.
-People however were so excited and amazed by what they saw, Bruce decided it was time to “give it to the world,” and so Northlandz was born.
+But this basement project was merely a prelude for something larger yet.
+Initially, twice a year, Bruce would open up the basement to the public and give the proceeds to charity.
+People, however, were so excited and amazed by what they saw, Bruce decided it was time to “give it to the world,” and so Northlandz was born.

-Bruce has a tongue-in-cheek sense of humor so when an 18-month-old kid climbed into the exhibit wrecking some of the trains and town, Bruce simply made that area into a miniature train wreck complete with broken track and derailed trains.
-Nestled among the 4,000 buildings, 400 bridges, a half-million lichen trees, and the 30-foot mountain, one can also find both a toothpick farm and an outhouse factory.
+Bruce has a tongue-in-cheek sense of humor, displayed by the amusing captions that describe some of the wacky scenes he has created.
+Like the old lady who wouldn’t sell out to the mining company and whose house now sits on a narrow column of land that the miners have excavated completely around.
+When an 18-month-old kid climbed into the exhibit and wrecked some of scenery, Bruce simply made that area into a miniature train wreck complete with broken track and derailed trains.
+Nestled among the 4,000 buildings, 400 bridges, half-a-million lichen trees, and a 30-foot mountain, one can also find both a “toothpick farm” and an outhouse factory.

-The museum also houses a collection of over 200 dolls and a 94-room dollhouse.
-Each day, Bruce, a concert organist, gives a performance in the 300-seat concert hall on his pipe organ.
+In addition to a scattering of railroad memorabilia, the building also houses a seemingly random collection of over 200 dolls and other works of art by local artists.
+Each day, Bruce, a concert organist, gives a pipe organ performance in an elaborate 300-seat concert hall.

 In Northlandz, Bruce wears many hats: creator, engineer, artist, musician, and collector.
 He puts on whichever one fits best that day.
-Ironically, Bruce began this as a love of art and entertainment and not of trains and has himself never ridden one.
+Ironically, Bruce began this as a love of art and entertainment and not of trains and claims he himself has never ridden one.